-Set in your typical post-apocalyptic Mad Max world, Redline had one of the coolest oudoor visuals around, but merely plain-looking indoor ones.
-The particle system presented some wonderful explosions, but choppy character animations.
+Set in your typical post-apocalyptic Mad Max world, Redline had one of the coolest oudoor levels around, though they were eclipsed by merely average interiors.
+It sports amazing character models and particle effects, but only so-so animations.
 It’s got a pretty advanced game engine, but is only a mediocre game.
-To sum up, the game is a mixed bag.
+To sum up, Redline is a mixed bag.

-Redline however does present one real cool innovation – it mixes together typical first-person sci-fi shooting with vehicle combat.
-Behind a wheel, Redline is fun.
-The action isn’t as catchy as Interstate ’76 or Carmageddon, but it’s still frantic, bloody and explosive.
+Redline however does present one real cool innovation – it mixes together typical first-person sci-fi shooting with vehicular combat.
+Behind a wheel, Redline is fun and furious.
+The action isn’t as catchy as Interstate ’76 or even Carmageddon, but it’s still frantic, bloody and explosive.
 When your car blows up (don’t worry, you switch vehicles quite a lot), the driver is ejected and left to fend for himself, and you enter Redline the first-person shooter.

 But there are a few drawbacks to the driving.
 Although the control setup is as configurable as you could hope (it even allows separate setups for on-foot and in-vehicle play), there’s a mech-like separation between driving and aiming controls: you drive with the keyboard and aim with the mouse.
 This works well enough in games with huge slow robots, but in a fast moving vehicle, such a setup requires a whole new kind of dexterity.